 Parrots can bring fun and happiness to any home.
 What if their name alone helped in that venture?

 Consider giving your parrot a funny name to lighten the mood.
 If your parrot is silly, cutesy – or even overly serious – these names can fit it perfectly:

 African Grey Parrot Names

-You can also play into their unique coloring.
-If you want a name that highlights the neutral shade of their feathers, then take a look:
+You can also come up with names based on parrots’ unique colors.
+If you want a name that highlights the neutral shade of their feathers, take a look:

 Want to get spooky and fun?
-This parrot was a ghost in Ducktales and was a bit of a menace for the other characters in the show.
-If your parrot likes to get into trouble, Captain Peghook can be the perfect name for it.
+This parrot was a ghost in Ducktales and was a menace to the other characters in the show.
+If your parrot likes to get into trouble, Captain Peghook can be the right name.

 Famous Pirate Names

-Parrots are also synonymous with pirates.
-They are like peanut butter and jelly; they go together.
+Parrots are synonymous with pirates.
+They’re like peanut butter and jelly; they go together.
 What better way to honor that pairing than by naming your parrot after a pirate or something pirate-related?
-Here are a couple of names to choose from.

 - Mr. Smee

 - Jolly Roger